Dealing with complaints against your business

 Sometimes you may need to lodge a claim with QCAT.

 Generally, QCAT is concerned with disputes between consumers and traders.
-For more information, visit the QCAT website.
+Read more about QCAT.